jjustin/dotfiles/README.md

 ## Gitconfig

-To add per machine git config, .gitconfig.private can be used.
+1. To add per machine git config or git config with personal information .gitconfig.private can be used.
 It's automatically added by init script.

+2. `.zshrc` shadow wraps `git`.
+Before every git action in a repository, all directories from current one to `$HOME` are checked for any `.gitconfig` files.
+The first one found is locally linked to the git repository.
+This is done in `.link_git.sh`.

 This allows for storing "common" `.gitconfig` in this repo and reducing the exposure of information (that in my opinion should not be stored here).